 - To turn on the “Listen to Music” activity, enter: “Turn on Stereo” – “Ask Harmony to turn on stereo” (assuming stereo is a friendly name.
 Note, “music” does not work for Google)

-- To turn on the “Watch TV” activity, enter “Turn on watch TV” – “Ask Harmony to turn on watch TV” (watch out, the “watch” was important in my case to make it work)
+- To turn on the “Watch TV” activity, enter “Turn on TV” – “Ask Harmony to turn on TV”

 - To pause/resume playback, enter “TV pause” – “Tell Harmony to pause”